Instructors Training, Barnet VT Photo by Marie-Antoinette Crivelli

 Open Your Heart With Kyudo!

 The practice of Kyudo is deceptively simple.
 Beginners can receive instruction

-in the basic form in four or five classes, but the real value of "Mind Kyudo"
+in the basic form in three or four classes, but the real value of "Mind Kyudo"

 comes from regular practice.
 Neither age, sex, nor physical strength have

 any significance, so anyone can do it.
 For information about our practice